You are viewing a story from harrypotterfanfiction.com

 That was when he briefly stopped his rampage to look at her.
-She caught his eyes then for the first time since she had seen him begin his demolishing of their living room.
-They were swimming with tears, and while, yes, there was anger in them, there was something else there.
+She caught his eyes then for the first time since she had seen him begin demolishing their living room.
+They were swimming with tears, and while, yes, there was anger in them, there was also something else.
 Something much more despairing and saddening.
 He wasn't just angry; he was hurting and in pain.
 She could see that much.

 It pained her heart, and her first thought was that Albus had died, but something told her that wasn't the case.

 She was scared to approach him, but she knew it would be the only thing that stopped him.
 He clawed at his face with his nails, his hand straining to grasp something and tear it apart with his anger.
 So she jumped forward and grabbed his hands, desperate to understand what he was going through.